-Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker shows women how to apply winning poker strategies to all aspects of their lives to get what they want even if they’ve never played a hand of cards.
+Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker shows how to apply winning poker strategies to all aspects of life so you get what you want and are worth.. even if you’ve never played a hand of cards.

 A game of luck and psychology combined with skill, and making the most of the cards you are dealt.
-Poker is traditionally dominated by men, and Ellen Leikind encourages women to stop betting like a girl and play to win.
-PokerWoman is not a “how to play” book, but rather uses poker as a metaphor to show how to get what you want at work and in your personal life.
-The following concepts are all illustrated using personal stories from successful women:
+Author Ellen Leikind, encourages everyone to play to win.
+PokerWoman is not a “how to play” book.
+Instead, it uses poker as a metaphor to show how to get what you want in business and in life.
+Using real life personal stories from successful women like:

 What people are saying about Poker Woman:

 I got this book for my Aunt who is a poker player .
 I was curious and opened the book with the idea of skimming it.
 After all, I thought, I don’t gamble and I certainly don’t play poker.
 As I read page after page I made a discovery.
 I was a “Poker Woman.”
 Of course I never thought of myself as one before.
 Just for fun I took your quiz and came out with a solid “B” and my epiphany was that the same skills that are important in love, life and business have their parallel in poker.
 I do not know the first thing about the game but my whole perception of poker has changed after reading this book.
 I might even give playing poker a try!

 The wisdom of ‘Poker Woman’ transferred to areas of my life that were previously unexamined.
 I stopped being a ‘calling station’ and learned how to stand up for what I needed without being obnoxious or unreasonable.
 It’s worth reading several times.
 You’ll get something else out of it each time.
 My relationship with my husband changed for the better.